 - Are there a lot of mentions of their brand on Google?

-- What channels do they use to market these products?
+- What channels do they use for marketing these products?

-- Do they sponsor any events or have a strong social media presence?
+- Do they sponsor any events or have a solid social media presence?

-- What kind of PR efforts are they doing?
+- What kind of PR efforts are they making?

 - Are They Innovative?